Mild or Acute? Taking stock of the Impact of COVID-19 on IFRS and Financial Reporting

 By the end of the session participants would be knowledgeable of the main aspects of financial reporting which have been most impacted by the COVID-19 pandemic.
 Participants will have the opportunity to share their experiences and to learn from others attending the session.

 CPE Hours: This course qualifies for 2.5 hours of Structured CPE which can be classified as Core Competency.
 A certificate of attendance will be provided at the end of each session.

 Jonathan Dingli, Partner, Corporate Accounting Advisory Services, KPMG in Malta

 Jonathan leads a team of professionals within the Corporate Accounting Advisory Services (CAAS) Team at KPMG in Malta.
 At KPMG, Jonathan has assisted various clients, both local and international with respect to IFRS advice and IFRS adoption.
 He was responsible for advising a multi-national group of over 150 subsidiaries in its adoption of IFRS and the preparation of the group’s first IFRS consolidated financial statements.
 Before returning to KPMG, Jonathan set up the Malta Institute of Accountants’ Technical Department which he led for seven years.
 During his term of office Jonathan wrote a number of technical pronouncements on the application of IFRS to specific local circumstances, was responsible for the drafting of GAPSE (an accounting standard for Maltese SMEs), and he also represented the Institute on local and international fora.
 Before joining the Institute, Jonathan also worked for a number of years with KPMG in Malta and in Dublin during which he was assigned on a number of audits of high level clients both locally and overseas.
 Jonathan was the editor of the MIA journal the Accountant for seven years.
 Jonathan has been specialising in IFRS since 2008; he has lectured on IFRS in various countries, ran various IFRS courses for KPMG and the Malta Institute of Accountants and has given presentations at various events and conferences.
 He lectures on advanced financial reporting in the Master in Accountancy post-graduate degree at the University of Malta.

-Emerson Zammit, Assistant Manager, Accounting Advisory Services, KPMG in Malta
+Emerson Zammit, Manager, Corporate Accounting Advisory Services, KPMG in Malta